Recounts, runoffs loom over high-profile elections in Florida, Georgia

 "Stacey Abrams can't accept the fact that Georgians rejected her radical agenda at the ballot box, so now she's desperately trying to steal this election in the courtroom," said campaign spokesman Ryan Mahoney, in a statement.

 In Florida, Scott's lead was narrowing on Thursday.
-Nelson trailed by around 17,300 votes, or 0.21 percent, below the state's 0.25 threshold for a hand recount.
+Nelson trailed by around 15,000 votes, or 0.18 percent, below the state's 0.25 percent threshold for a hand recount.

 "The results are unknown," said Marc Elias, an attorney for Nelson's campaign.
 Historically, Democrats tend to pick up votes in recounts, especially hand recounts, he said.